-Dominating the view is the mosaic in the apse above the choir.
-Here is the image of the enthroned Christ giving benediction (1297), which was restored in 1491 by Alessio Baldovinetti.
-Around the colossal image of Christ we see St. Minias presenting him with a crown to his right and, to his left, the Virgin Mary.
-Christ sits in a verdant garden that is copious with exotic trees and fruits, and paradisal birds.
-Around Christ’s regal throne are the tetramorphic images of the Four Evangelists: St. Matthew (the man), St. Mark (the lion), St. Luke (the ox) and John (the eagle).
-The combination of rich colours and materials upon the expansive backdrop of gold is unparalleled.
-The glittering gold of the apse illuminates the basilica and its surroundings, as it did centuries ago, creating the desired ambience of divinity and flooding it with mysticism.
+Although every surface of the church appears to be covered in mosaics or patterns, the view is dominated by the mosaic in the apse above the choir.
+The 1297 image of the enthroned Christ giving benediction fills the half-dome and was restored in 1491 by Alessio Baldovinetti.
+To the right of the colossal image of Christ is St Minias presenting him with a crown, while to his left lies the Virgin Mary.
+The background depicts a verdant garden copious with paradisal birds and exotic trees and fruits.
+Around Christ’s regal throne are the tetramorphic images of the four evangelists: St Matthew (the man), St Mark (the lion), St Luke (the ox) and St John (the eagle).
+But it’s the combination of rich colours and materials upon the expansive backdrop of gold that makes this artwork truly unparalleled.
+The mosaic is particularly infused with life when the sun shines through the church’s windows, reflecting off the vibrant blue, ochre and gold.